Easy Peanut Butter Cereal Bars

 Granted I haven’t ordered any of those.
 I don’t really contemplate wrappers when I’m thinking of something to bake or make for these events.
 I really should go the full Monty and order something to display them on, too.
 I’m sure they’ll be a sponsor for another event.
 So, I know I’ll have a chance to do so.
 And if not, I’ll just order it out right!
 Their products are reasonably priced and top quality!

 Now, I cannot express enough how easy these suckers are to make.
 It literally took me all of 5 minutes to make.
 I measured out the cereal and popped open the bag of marshmallows.
 I grabbed the butter out of the fridge and a microwave safe container.
-I used the 6 cup Pyrex container we have.
+My 6 cup Pyrex container was perfect.
 I knew the marshmallows would need room to go in with the butter.
 And then I heated the butter.
 Once that was bubbling, I added the marshmallows.
 They took about a minute and a half to melt.

 Once everything melted, I poured it over the cereal and stirred it all together.
 Then I tossed in the sprinkles, stirred again, and spread it into the pan.
 It took me longer to do the dishes after cooking them than it did to make them.